Tax audit is an independent review of books of accounts of an entity by auditors required under the Income Tax Act, 1961.

 Tax Audit Due Date

-The assessee is required to file a tax audit report by 30th September of the assessment year.
+The assessee is required to file an audit report by 30th September of the assessment year.

 Tax Audit Penalty